We want to provide you a solid overview of how to become a counselor in Alabama so that you can be a fully prepared and knowledgeable LPC.

 Sixth: You must succeed at the National Counselor Examination prior to gaining licensure as an LPC.
 The National Board for Certified Counselors coordinates this test.

-Alabama Agencies for Counselor Licensing:
+Alabama Agencies for LPC Licensing:

 We wish you the best of success in your pursuit of becoming a counselor in Alabama.